The 10 Best Cassegrain Telescopes

 video play icon

-This wiki has been updated 12 times since it was first published in January of 2020.
+This wiki has been updated 16 times since it was first published in January of 2020.
 Named after the 17th-century inventor Laurent Cassegrain, these telescopes utilize his eponymous reflector, which helps achieve a longer focal length within a relatively short optical tube.
 Their power and portability make them ideal for mobile astronomy and astrophotography, and here we have ranked the best according to performance, optical quality, build quality, accessories, and value.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Celestron CGEM II